QuTech-Delft/OpenQL/docs/scheduling_cc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section will document how OpenQL schedules gates for the CC Platform.
-It will also be higlighted how constraints mentioned in
+It will also higlighted how constraints mentioned in
 the platform configuration file affect scheduling.